Ansaruddin Alonto Adiong

 Ansaruddin Abdul Malik Alonto Adiong is a Filipino politician.
 He was the representative of Lanao del Sur's 1st district from 2013 to 2022.
 He was elected vice governor of the Autonomous Region in Muslim Mindanao (ARMM) in 2005.
 After Governor Zaldy Ampatuan's removal from office in 2009, Adiong became the acting governor until 2011.

 Personal life

-A member of a political family of Lanao del Sur, Ansaruddin is the son of the late Mamintal Adiong Sr. and his wife, Bedjoria Soraya Alonto.
+A member of a political family of Lanao del Sur, Ansaruddin is the son of Mamintal Adiong Sr. and Soraya Bedjora Adiong.
 Ansaruddin and his father both served as provincial governor.
 His elder brother, Mamintal Jr. is now the provincial governor.

 His younger brother, Zia, was the deputy speaker at the last legislative assembly of the now-defunct Autonomous Region in Muslim Mindanao (ARMM) and member of the first interim Parliament of the Bangsamoro.
 Succeeding Ansaruddin, Zia is currently the district representative.

 Political career

 In regional level

 Adiong was an ARMM assemblyman since 2001.

 Adiong and his running mate Zaldy Ampatuan, both ran under Lakas–CMD, were elected vice-governor and governor, respectively, of ARMM in 2005 and in 2008.

 On December 10, 2009, pursuant to the rule on succession stated in Republic Act (RA) No. 9054, Adiong, also the regional local government secretary, was sworn in by interior secretary Ronaldo Puno to assume the regional governorship vacated by Ampatuan who was taken into military custody for his alleged involvement in the Maguindanao massacre.

 He assumed the said post until his successor was appointed in December 2011 by virtue of RA No. 10153.